-The Environment Agency engaged Mott McDonald to develop a new fluvial flood model for the River Gipping17 with updated hydrology and inclusion of up to date climate change guidance.
+The Environment Agency engaged Mott McDonald to develop a new fluvial flood model for the River Gipping with updated hydrology and inclusion of up to date climate change guidance.
 At the time of writing (September 2020), this is going through final completion and sign of by the Environment Agency and outputs have been made available for inclusion within this SFRA.

-The modelling shows that during the present day defended scenarios, floodwater remains in bank within the Ipswich study area during the 5% AEP event and 1% AEP event.
-During the 0.1% AEP (1 in 1000 year) event, there is some flooding on the west bank of the River Gipping on the edge of Sainsbury's off Hadleigh Road.
+The modelling shows that during the present day defended scenarios, floodwater remains in bank within the Ipswich study area during the 5% AEP event and 1% AEP event (the design event).

+During the 0.1% AEP extreme flood event (1 in 1000 year), there is some flooding on the west bank of the River Gipping on the edge of Sainsbury's off Hadleigh Road.